webappsuk/InProcSxSTest/README.md

 A simple web method that echoes the specified input.
 This is used by the other two Web Methods as an endpoint to contact whilst testing.

+To test click the `Invoke` button, any string you specify in the input box will be echoed back.

 ### TestWebRequest
 This web method will call the [Ping](#Ping) web method using the [.NET 2.0 System.Net.WebRequest](https://msdn.microsoft.com/en-us/library/system.net.webrequest(v=vs.80).aspx\), as such it can be used to ensure the InProcSxSTest is correctly installed and working, as it does not rely on the WebRequest COM Object already being installed.

+To test click the `Invoke` button, you can optionally add an input string, which can be useful if you wish to find the string in a Memory Dump; however, if you leave the input empty a randomly generated Unicode string is created, which is more likely to identify encoding issues.

 ### TestInProcSxSWebRequest
 This web method will call the [Ping](#Ping) web method using